SciPost/SciPost/docs/index.rst

 - :doc:`deployment information <deployment/index>`
-  describing how everything is practically set up

-- :doc:`maintenance protocols <maintenance/index>`
-  describing the workflows to keep everything in top shape.
+  describing how everything is practically set up and the workflows to keep everything in top shape.

 You will also find some extra basic information about the :doc:`SciPost Foundation <foundation/index>`